 - Dress code is described as something you won’t mind your mum seeing you wear on TV.
 Bear in mind, the studio is quite chilly so bring a jacket!

-How To Get To The Ed Sullivan Theaer To See Stephen Colbert
+How To Get To The Ed Sullivan Theater To See Stephen Colbert

-The Ed Sullivan Theatre is located at 1697 Broadway, between 53rd and 54th streets not far from Times Square.
+You have your tickets for Stephen Colbert, but how do you get to the Ed Sullivan Theatre?
+The theatre is located at 1697 Broadway, between 53rd and 54th streets not far from Times Square.
 The nearest subways are at 57th Street and 7th Avenue.
 But if you download the MyTransit NYC Subway, Bus, Rail app, that will tell you the best way to get where you need to go.

 How To Get Daily Show Tickets and See Trevor Noah